GenesysCloudBlueprints/genesys-cloud-for-salesforce-sdk-dnclist-example/blueprint/index.md

 1. In your Genesys Cloud organization, create an internal DNC list.

     The **assets/data/** folder in GitHub contains an example .csv file that you use.
-For more information, see [Create a new internal DNC list](https://help.mypurecloud.com/?p=4107 "Opens the Create a new internal DNC list article") in the Genesys Cloud Resource Center.
+For more information, see the [genesys-cloud-for-salesforce-sdk-dnclist-example](https://github.com/GenesysCloudBlueprints/genesys-cloud-for-salesforce-sdk-dnclist-example "Opens the genesys-cloud-for-salesforce-sdk-dnclist-example repository in GitHub") repository in GitHub and [Create a new internal DNC list](https://help.mypurecloud.com/?p=4107 "Opens the Create a new internal DNC list article") in the Genesys Cloud Resource Center.

 2. Copy and save the ID of the DNC list.